 Due to an economic crisis, a wave of emigration took place in the 19th century.
 Many Canarios tried their luck in Cuba and Venezuela.
 With the construction of the Puerto de la Luz in Las Palmas, however, international merchant ships called at Gran Canaria.
 Also, the Canary Islands became a free trade zone in 1852.

 From 1955 onwards, tourism started to develop.
-This did not only bring a strong economic development, it sadly also resulted in a slightly destructive building boom.
+This did not only bring strong economic development, but it sadly also resulted in a slightly destructive building boom.

 Interestingly, modern tourism on Gran Canaria was initially limited to the north of the island and Las Canteras beach in Las Palmas.
 It was not until 1962 that the barren and sparsely populated south of the island was transformed into a busy touristic epicenter.

 Gran Canaria International Airport is located about 18 kilometers south of Las Palmas.
 Since there is only this one airport on the island, it serves conventional as well as European low-cost airlines alike.

 There are also flights to and from the other islands such as Fuerteventura and Tenerife operated by local airlines like Binter, Canaryfly, and Air Europa.
 If you check prices on their websites, don’t get over-excited about the incredibly cheap prices as these apply only to permanent residents.
 However, even for other passengers, flying between the islands is very reasonably priced and oftentimes cheaper than taking the ferry.

 The Puerto de la Luz in Las Palmas is the main port on the island.
 From here, Olsen Express and Naviera Armas grant regular ferry services to Tenerife, Fuerteventura, Lanzarote, La Palma, and El Hierro as well as to Madeira.
 To Cádiz on the Spanish mainland, a trip by boat takes about 2 days.